jeffmikels/mattermost_api_dart/doc/MattermostBotsApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of users per page.
-There is a maximum limit of 200 users per page. final includeDeleted = true; // bool | If deleted bots should be returned. final onlyOrphaned = true; // bool | When true, only orphaned bots will be returned.
+final int perPage = 56; // int | The number of users per page.
+There is a maximum limit of 200 users per page. final bool includeDeleted = true; // bool | If deleted bots should be returned. final bool onlyOrphaned = true; // bool | When true, only orphaned bots will be returned.
 A bot is consitered orphaned if it's owner has been deactivated.

 try {
   final result = await client.bots.getBots(page, perPage, includeDeleted, onlyOrphaned);